 Understanding Scandinavian Patronyms and Farm Names (Video Download) –

 When you’re researching your Scandinavian ancestors you may feel that everyone has the same name.
-The naming patterns that you will find is one of the biggest challenges to genealogy researchers.
+The naming patterns that you will find are one of the biggest challenges to genealogy researchers.

 Effective research strategies are also shown to help you make sense of exactly who is who.

 A Genealogist’s Guide to Scandinavian Names (PDF Download) –

 This is a very comprehensive guide to Scandinavian names, as well as showing you the traditions, pronunciation, spellings, and meanings behind them.

 It will help you understand these names to further your genealogy research.

 You are probably wondering how you are even going to research your family history if you don’t even know how to translate the language.

 From this, you get a get-to-know genealogy vocabulary for 22 languages.
 These include Danish, Finnish, Norwegian, and Swedish.

 How to Trace Your Danish Ancestry (Webinar Download) –